D-leonardo/recruitment_test_project/README.md

 cd test-mounir-holding-back
 php artisan db:seed
 ```
-This command will add a sample user with the following information to your database:
+This command will add a Sample User and Map Position with the following information to your database:
 - Name: **Leonardo**
 - Email: **leonardo@findme.com**
 - Password: **password**